Marcellinus (magister militum)

 The approximate area of Dalmatia ruled by Marcellinus.

 Marcellinus (died August 468) was a Roman general and patrician who ruled over the region of Dalmatia in the Western Roman Empire and held sway with the army there from 454 until his death.
 Governing Dalmatia both independently from, and under, six Emperors during the twilight of the Western Empire, Marcellinus proved to be an able administrator and military personality with sources making reference that he ruled justly and well and kept Dalmatia independent of the emperor and of barbarian rulers.

 Life

 Origins

 Marcellinus was said to have been of good birth and character and to have had a good education, he was also a devout pagan, and is alleged to have been a skilled soothsayer.

-Nothing is known of Marcellinus' early life; records first mention his name in 454 when he rebelled against Western Emperor Valentinian III following his murder and assassination of Flavius Aëtius who was Marcellinus' friend.
+Nothing is known of Marcellinus's early life; records first mention his name in 454 when he rebelled against Western Emperor Valentinian III following his murder and assassination of Flavius Aëtius who was Marcellinus's friend.
 He was in Dalmatia at the time and is believed to have held the title of comes rei militaris.
 He was powerful enough to seize control of Dalmatia for himself and was presumably able to do this because he was commander of the troops there.
 He appears to have remained ruler of Dalmatia down to 468 and to have preserved his independence except for briefly accepting the authority of the Emperors Majorian and Anthemius.